siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 .. image:: _images/siliconcompiler_proxy.png

+The development of the architecture and code base was guided by a number of core principles listed below.

-* Modern hardware compilation is a high performance computing (HPC) problem and compilation must make optimal use of the underlying computing platform whether we run on a laptop, powerful, workstation, or in a warehouse scale data center.
+* Modern hardware compilation is a high performance computing (HPC) problem.
+* Compilation should make optimal use of a diverse se of computing platforms. (latop, workstation, datacenter).
 * Computing platform details should be abstracted from the user.
+* Communication details should be abstracted from the user.
+* File system details should be abstracted from the user.
+* Vendor specific information/names should be abstracted from the user
 * Adoption is maximized by prioritizing developer community size (Python).
 * Adoption is maximized by serving all client platforms (Windows, macOS, Linux).
 * Accept things we cannot change.
-Legacy tools with TCL interfaces will not (should not) be converted to Python.
-Leading edge tools and PDKs will remain closed source and proprietary for the foreseeable future.
-* Use standardized ASCII text file formats for data exchange whenever possible.
-  (JSON, YAML, DEF, Verilog).
+TCL is not going away.
+* Accept things we cannot change.
+The NDA problem is not going away..
+* All non-critical databases should be plain-tet readable.
+* Avoid creating custom file formats(use json, yaml, def, verilog, etc)
-* Build generators, not instances. (sw, hw, docs,...)
+* Build generators not instances (applies to sw/hw/docs)
 * Design for the lowest common denominator.
 Some brilliant EEs are terrible programmers and some brilliant programmers are bad engineers.
   Tools and frameworks should lower the bar for all.
 Create enough abstraction layers to serve the novice user and expert user effectively.

-The following table summarizes some of the key features of the SiliconCompiler project.
+The following table summarizes key features of the SiliconCompiler project.

 .. list-table::
    :widths: 20 10 25